The explained IC 555 based Automatic water level control circuit is a straightforward approach, project.

 -We understand that the property of the chip 555, ie its output will increase once the voltage at the second pin (trigger pin) is no more than 1/3 VDC.

--The output 555 is placed on a BC548 transistor, it trggers the relay coil and also the water pump collectively are switched on.
+The output 555 is placed on a BC548 transistor, it triggers the relay coil and also the water pump collectively are switched on.

 List of Electronic components:

 - Resistors (100Ωx2, 10k)

 -Relais (6V, 30A)